Grant Bollmer

 is a theorist and historian of digital culture.

-I am an Associate Professor of Media Studies at NC State University, where I teach in the Department of Communication and the Communication, Rhetoric, and Digital Media Ph.D. program, and an Honorary Senior Lecturer in the School of Communication and Arts at the University of Queensland.
+I am an Associate Research Professor in the department of Communication at the University of Maryland, College Park.
 My research investigates a wide range of topics related to digital media, including emotion recognition, selfies, memes, influencers, terrible videogames, motion capture, virtual reality and empathy, among many other topics.

-I am the author of three books.
-The first, Inhuman Networks: Social Media and the Archaeology of Connection (2016), examines the history of connectivity in Western culture as it crosses the development of technological, biological, financial, and social networks.
-The second, Theorizing Digital Cultures (2018), provides a model for the study of digital media that synthesizes British and German approaches to media and culture.
-And the third, Materialist Media Theory: An Introduction (2019), attempts to update and revise the claims of Marshall McLuhan and Harold Innis in relation to a variety of recent theoretical innovations, especially New and Feminist Materialisms.
-The Affect Lab: The History and Limits of Measuring Emotion, a history of the American psychology of emotions through the lens of specific tools used to identify and produce emotion, is forthcoming later this year.
+I am the author or coauthor of five books.
+Inhuman Networks: Social Media and the Archaeology of Connection (2016), examines the history of connectivity in Western culture as it crosses the development of technological, biological, financial, and social networks.
+Theorizing Digital Cultures (2018), provides a model for the study of digital media that synthesizes British and German approaches to media and culture.
+Materialist Media Theory: An Introduction (2019), attempts to update and revise the claims of Marshall McLuhan and Harold Innis in relation to a variety of recent theoretical innovations, especially New and Feminist Materialisms.
+The Affect Lab: The History and Limits of Measuring Emotion (2023) is a history of the American psychology of emotions through the lens of specific tools used to identify and produce emotion, using this history as a critique of any neurological or biological foundations of “affect theory.”
+The Influencer Factory: A Marxist Theory of Corporate Personhood on YouTube (2024), coauthored with Katherine Guinness, uses the backgrounds of YouTube influencer videos to examine the infrastructures of contemporary capitalism.

 This, however, is perhaps my proudest achievement.
 The above image is a meme by @cyborg.asm on Instagram, referencing the article “Do You Really Want to Live Forever,” which I coauthored with Katherine Guinness.
 The original meme can be found here and the article can be found here.